SiliconLabs/Gecko_SDK_discontinued/kits/SLWSTK6221A_EZR32WG/examples/clock/readme.txt

 The user can switch between analog and digital clock modes by pushing the PB0 button.

-The user can increment the second count by pushing the PB1 button.
+The user can increment the minute count by pushing the PB1 button.
-The minute count can be incremented by pushing the PB1 button for more than 2 seconds.
+The minute count can be incremented by pushing the PB1 button for more than 0.5 seconds.

 The analog clock mode demonstrates the use of GLIB to draw hour, minute and second pointers on the background which is a bitmap in flash memory.